 Q: You participated in the Berlinale Talents programme twice.
 The first time was in 2012, the second in 2017.
-What were your experiences at both events?
+What were your experiences of both events?

 In 2012, I was still a student in my second year at Filmakademie Baden-Württemberg and had only made two short films at the time.
 Being a Talent back then was absolutely exciting, because it was all about networking, getting to know the industry and meeting people.
 I met filmmakers from different countries who I am still in touch with.
 We keep each other updated about our current projects and share what we have been working on in the meantime.